Mites in dogs (What you can do against them)

-Dog mites do exist and an infestation with them does not necessarily have anything to do with a lack of hygiene or unkemptness.
+Dog mites do exist and an infestation with them does not necessarily have anything to do with poor hygiene or being unkempt.

-Even furry noses that are very well cared for and regularly visit the vet cannot be protected against the arachnids with one hundred percent certainty.
+Even furry noses, which are very well-groomed and regularly visit the vet, can not be protected against the arachnids with one hundred percent certainty.

 This probably sounds very worrying to you and admittedly, a mite infestation is not very pleasant for your pet in most cases either.

 But it helps to know how you can recognize dog mites when in doubt.

 By doing this, you can try to reduce the risk of your faithful companion becoming infected and support them in the event of an infestation.

 Localizing a mite infestation proves difficult in many cases.
 The small vermin are usually not visible to the naked eye.
 In addition, some types of mites do not even cause a reaction of your four-legged friend.